-The following table shows the dollar range of equity securities beneficially owned by the Portfolio Manager in the Funds as of September 30, 2020 stated as one of the following ranges: A = None; B = \$1-\$10,000; C = \$10,001-\$50,000; D = \$50,001-\$100,000; E = \$100,001-\$500,000; F = \$500,001-\$1,000,000; and G = over \$1,000,000.
+The following table shows the dollar range of equity securities beneficially owned by the Portfolio Manager in the Funds as of September 30, 2023 stated as one of the following ranges: A = None; B = \$1-\$10,000; C = \$10,001-\$50,000; D = \$50,001-\$100,000; E = \$100,001-\$500,000; E = \$500,001-\$1,000,000; and E = 00 over \$1,000,000.

-Name of Portfolio Manager Dollar Range of Equity Securities in the Funds

-Ryan P. Batchelor Partners Fund - C

-Focused SCV Fund - C
+Name of Portfolio Manager Dollar Range of Equity Securities in the Funds Partners Fund - C Ryan P. Batchelor tchelor Focused SCV Fund - C International Value Fund - C Allan C. Nichols International Value Fund - E

-Potential conflicts of interest may arise because the Portfolio Manager uses the same proprietary investment methodology for the Funds as for other clients.
-This means that the Portfolio Manager will make the investment strategies used to manage the Funds available to other clients.
+Potential conflicts of interest may arise because the Portfolio Managers use the same proprietary investment methodology for the Funds as for other clients.
+This means that the Portfolio Managers will make the investment strategies used to manage the Funds available to other clients.
 As a result, there may be circumstances under which the Funds and other clients of the Adviser may compete in purchasing available investments and, to the extent that the demand exceeds the supply, may result in driving the prices of such investments up, resulting in higher costs to the Funds.
-There also may be circumstances under which the Portfolio Manager recommends the purchase or sale of various investments to other clients and does not purchase or sell the same investment in recommendations provided to other clients.
+There also may be circumstances under which the Portfolio Managers recommend the purchase or sale of various investments to other clients and do not purchase or sell the same investments for the Funds, or may purchase or sell an investment for the Funds and not include such investment in recommendations provided to other clients.
 This is because the Adviser's portfolio recommendations among clients differ based on each client's investment policy guidelines and/or prevailing market conditions at the time such recommendation is made.
-The Portfolio Manager uses a combination of proprietary software and third-party risk management software to monitor and ensure that positions are consistent across all portfolios.
+The Portfolio Managers are charged with preventing positions in portfolios from being both long and short at the same time.
+The Portfolio Managers use a combination of proprietary software and third-party risk management software to monitor and ensure that positions are consistent across all portfolios.